 Accordingly, the disaggregation statements, in combination with any regulatory accounting adjustments, provide an audit trail between the regulatory financial statements and the accounting records that underlie the base accounts.

+[Original diagram deleted]

 The above diagram is a concise illustration of the process and is no substitute for an understanding of this guideline.

-It illustrates that we require a TNSP to prepare disaggregation statements before any regulatory adjustments, for its statement of financial performance, statement of financial position and statement of cash flows.
+It illustrates that we require a TNSP to prepare disaggregation statements before any regulatory adjustments, for its statement of financial performance.

 When: